agaraysa/TSWD-agaraysa-portfolio/final-project-part-one.md

 |SHUC supported 30 displaced residents Affected by the Jefferson Apartments Fire| [SHUC 2025 Year in Review print.pdf](https://drive.google.com/file/d/14-D9L7yR8fkhyMquY2ojf_m2aeWR6o_7/view)|Demonstrates how SHUC has been able to Support/Advocate for Community this as a local non profit and RCO, how they supported dislpaced residents from the Jefferson Apartment Fire Crisis by partnering with other RCO organizations (i.e. Greenfield Community Association;decided not to include additional data about the funds raised since it had direct link to indivdual displace; I wanted to keep their privacy and not use this data from an excel sheet and did not includ it.|

 # Method and medium
-> I will be using both the features within shorthand to help tell the story in an aesthetic way, in addition to using its features to help tell the story of my data as well.
+_I will be using both the features within shorthand to help tell the story in an aesthetic way, in addition to using its features to help tell the story of my data as well.
 I will mostly rely on Tableau to capture the main components of my data visualizations.
 Along the way if I need a better depiction I will explore other options from the dat viz cheat sheet, but I just hope to rely on shorthand and Tableau for this final project,  such as  In a few sentences, you should document how you plan on completing your final project.
+Additionally, i will be using Claude to help walk me through how to create the visualization through the specific trouble if I encounter any difficulties/question and also help me in converting any data into excel, csv, or shapfile form as needed.
+I will also use it to help depict some of the visualizations as needed._

 # Orginal Profect Idea Before Brainstorming with Claude
-> *I Will include some of the written-up narrative in my final project and incorporate it into my offcial outline that I can up with above.
+> I will include sections from my written-up narrative below and incorporate it into my offcial outline above for my final project.

 **I.** Introduce Squirrel Hill Urban Coalition - what they do and who they are.
   - The Squirrel Hill Urban Coalition (SHUC) is a non-profit community organization serving Squirrel Hill that advocates for the interests of community members, businesses, and neighborhoods of Squirrel Hill North & South.
 The organization informs and advocates on issues related to education, development activities, long-range planning, improvements, and initiatives such as land use, public safety, parks and recreation, residential/neighborhood quality of life, and other matters that impact the community, businesses, and neighborhoods within the designated geographic area of Squirrel Hill.
 Focused on the 14th ward, SHUC fosters transparency by disseminating information to the community and advocating for and monitoring activities and developments that will impact the surrounding community.